Call: 562-595-6905 | Contact Us

 For those who may not have the time, you will be delighted to know that Rwanda is back on the map!

-Day 1 — Arrive in Kigali, Rwanda’s capital where you will be met.
+DAY 1 — Arrive in Kigali, Rwanda’s capital where you will be met.
 You will drive to Kinigi, near the Volcanoes National Park headquarters.

-Day 2 — Early in the morning drive into the National Park, where some of the remaining mountain gorillas live.
-A very few gorilla family groups have learned to accept human visitors, however Rwanda has for many years cultivated the families enabling you to
+DAY 2 — Early in the morning drive into the National Park, where some of the remaining mountain gorillas live.
+A very few gorilla family groups have learned to accept human visitors, however Rwanda has for many years cultivated the families enabling you to approach safely to within a few feet.

 NOTE: Every effort is made to find the gorilla family when tracking, however there is no guarantee that they will be seen.